MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 -  Defining immortal, read-write objects that are always alive.

-- Defining and accessing compile-time constants.
+-  Accessing compile-time :ref:`constants <section.classpath.elements.constants>`.

 Read the :ref:`bon_specification` section for more details.